YichengDWu/NeuralGraphPDE.jl/README.md

 This package is based on [GraphNeuralNetwork.jl](https://github.com/CarloLucibello/GraphNeuralNetworks.jl) and [Lux.jl](https://github.com/avik-pal/Lux.jl).

 The goal is to extend Neural (Graph) ODE to Neural Graph PDE (WIP).
-Be aware of potential breaking changes.

-This library will focus on (only a few equivariant) GNNs related to PDEs.
-This is not a general GNN package.
-Although you can write any custom convolutional layers if you want.
+Technically, it has become a general framework for graph neural networks.

 ## References